Research-Based Masters Degrees

 - Research/General Track

 - See Specialized MS Degrees below for the Genetic Counseling program

 - See Specialized MS Degrees below for the Pathologists' Assistant program

 Specialized M.S.
 Degrees

-The Master of Science in Medical Science (MSMS) Program was created in 1995 to enhance the preparation and confidence of its students to be successful in a medical curriculum.
+The Master of Science in Medical Science (MSMS) Program was created in 1995 to enhance preparation and confidence for its students to be successful in a medical curriculum.
 This unique opportunity is for students from especially disadvantaged backgrounds.
 Students aspiring to careers in medicine at times require additional skill-building experience and an enhanced knowledge of learning strategies.
-Some students who are not admitted to the Indiana University School of Medicine on their first attempt may be invited to consider applying to the MSMS Program.
-Others seeking direct admission can complete and submit the program's application for admission.
-All admitted students are required to complete an intensive summer Medical College Admission Test Preparation Program offered at Indiana University School of Medicine before starting the graduate MSMS curriculum in the fall semester.
+Some students who are not admitted to IUSM on their first attempt may be invited to consider applying to the MSMS Program.
+Others seeking direct admission can complete and submit an application for admission.
+All admitted students are required to complete an intensive summer Medical College Admission Test Preparation Program offered at IUSM before starting the graduate MSMS curriculum in the fall semester.

 Offered as part of the Indiana Clinical and Translational Sciences Institute, this 30-credit hour interdisciplinary program has been designed to jointly train scientists, engineers, and physicians/clinicians in translational research methods (basic science and medicine working to advance care for patients).
 Those who have obtained, or are in the process of obtaining, their doctoral degree (M.D., Ph.D., D.D.S., etc.) in a clinical or basic science specialty are encouraged to apply.
 Typically taking two years, the program prepares participants to seek academic and industry careers as translational scientists, as well as enhance their ability to participate in multi-disciplinary teams pursuing translational research projects.
 For more information, please contact Carrie Hansel.